Symmetric Equilibria in Stochastic Timing Games

-The equilibria of Theorem \ref{thm:symeql} involve maximal preemption~-- wherever \(L>F\)~-- and thus have a relatively simple structure: the game ends as soon as there is a strict first-mover advantage.
+The equilibria of Theorem \ref{thm:symeql} involve the most aggressive preemption that is conceivable~-- it happens whenever $L>F$ and just for this reason.
+Their structure is thus relatively simple: the game ends as soon as there is a strict first-mover advantage.
 Preemption need not be that severe if there are future continuation equilibria with sufficiently high (expected) payoffs.
-In this section we identify equilibria with least possible preemption, entailing the highest attainable equilibrium payoffs.
-We focus on the class of \emph{payoff-symmetric equilibria}, which are the subgame-perfect equilibria with \(V^\vartheta_1=V^\vartheta_2\) a.s.\ at any stopping time \(\vartheta\in\T\).
-These have strong implications for equilibrium strategies.
-Then, in competitive games, where \(M\) is throughout the lowest payoff, equilibrium payoffs are at most what can be obtained from optimally stopping \(\min(L,F)\)~-- no matter how players mix, possibly using public correlation (Proposition \ref{prop:U_min(L,F)}).
-This bound on equilibrium payoffs enables us then to identify inevitable preemption points: those where the leader payoff \(L\) exceeds any continuation equilibrium payoff.
-Theorem \ref{thm:maxeql} formulates a corresponding algorithm and establishes the existence of ``efficient'' subgame-perfect equilibria.
+In this section, we identify equilibria with least possible preemption and thus entailing the highest attainable equilibrium payoffs.
+We focus on the class of \emph{payoff-symmetric equilibria}, which are the subgame-perfect equilibria with $V^\vartheta_1=V^\vartheta_2$ a.s.\ at any stopping time $\vartheta\in\T$.
+These have clear implications for equilibrium strategies.
+In competitive games, where $M$ is throughout the lowest payoff, equilibrium payoffs are then at most the value of optimally stopping $\min(L,F)$~-- no matter how players mix, possibly using public correlation (Proposition \ref{prop:U_min(L,F)}).
+This bound on equilibrium payoffs enables us to identify inevitable preemption points: when the leader payoff $L$ exceeds any continuation equilibrium payoff.
+Theorem \ref{thm:maxeql} formulates a corresponding algorithm and establishes the existence of an ``optimal'' subgame-perfect equilibrium.

-It is quite clear that any stopping on \(\{F>L\}\) must induce the lower payoff \(L\) if \(M\) is generally the worst.
-The basis of our argument is the more subtle result that players also cannot exploit \(L>F\) by mixing in any payoff-symmetric equilibrium, even if they have no time constraint.
+It is quite clear that any stopping on $\{F>L\}$ must induce the lower payoff $L$ if $M$ is not better.
+The basis of our argument is the more subtle result that players also cannot exploit $L>F$ by mixing in any payoff-symmetric equilibrium, even if they have no time constraint.